 Recently, we have been discussing game pitches to publishing companies, and how to convince a publisher to take a risk on your game.
 In this discussion we often say 'Publishers want to see this...' or 'Publishers will be way of this...'.
 But how good are publishers at picking successes from the myriad of pitches they see?
 Do we overestimate our ability to craft good pitches and pick successful games?

-In class on Tuesday, the idea of using a blockchain to sell and transfer video games was raised.
+In class, the idea of using a blockchain to sell and transfer video games was raised.
 I'd like to point out the pros and cons of using a blockchain for this application, and how it is all still just a buzzword.

 April 12, 2018 . . comments